 CBD offers a grants info session every fall and spring.
 Email us for details.
 You are strongly encouraged to attend the session prior to submitting your application.
-You are also encouraged to speak with a CBD steering committee member, CBD director, or the assistant director prior to submitting your proposal.
+You are also encouraged to speak with a CBD steering committee member, or the CBD director prior to submitting your proposal.

 How to Apply for Funding